wedoazure/backtoschool/README.md

 # Back to School repository
 This repo contains [Azure Back to School](https://azurebacktoschool.github.io/) related content, from ARM templates to Bicep to YAML.
 I will try to keep things organised!
 Most folders will be part of a blog post, or some sort of test.

+## Quagga config
+Configure Quagga virtual machine
+If you are on a Mac or Linux machine, open a Bash prompt.
+If you are on a Windows machine, open a PowerShell prompt.

+At your prompt, open an SSH connection to the Quagga VM using the username, password and IP address from the Quagga module.
+Note the IP is an output.

+Once logged in, enter sudo su to switch to super user to avoid errors running the script.
+Copy the script above "quaggadeploy.sh" and paste it into the SSH session.
+The script will configure the virtual machine with Quagga along with other network settings.
+The script has been updated to fit this repo, feel free to update it to suit your network environment before running it on the virtual machine.
+It will take a few minutes for the script to complete the setup.

+This is derived from the [Route Server tutorial.](https://docs.microsoft.com/en-us/azure/route-server/tutorial-configure-route-server-with-quagga?WT.mc_id=AZ-MVP-5003469)

+I advise not to run this on anything but a test environment, code is presented as is.

 ## Requests
 See a template that I have, that you need a modification of?
 Fork away!
 Similarly, if you see something that could, or should, be tweaked, submit a PR or Issue!